msillano/tuyaDAEMON/tuyaTRIGGER/README.md

 ### implementation

-_This technique can be used with any device, named in the flow and in `alldevices` "tuya_bridge"._
+_This technique can be used with any device, named in the flow and in `alldevices` "tuya_bridge", that meet some conditions:_
+  - A large numerical dp e.g. countdown present in some switch devices.
+  - Idipendence: setting the countdown to 0 does not toggle the switch.
+  - In case of countdown, the value must be PUSHed with a fixed frequence.

 [![](./../pics/tuyadaemon04.jpg)](https://github.com/msillano/tuyaDAEMON/blob/main/devices/Smart_switch01/device_Smart_Switch01.pdf) [![](./../pics/tuyadaemon05.jpg)](https://github.com/msillano/tuyaDAEMON/blob/main/devices/switch-1CH/device_switch-1CH.pdf) ![](https://github.com/msillano/tuyaDAEMON/blob/main/pics/tuya-bridge02.jpg)